Alex Bregman Player Props: Astros vs. Marlins

 Alex Bregman At The Plate

-- Among the qualified batters in MLB action, he ranks 84th in batting average, 35th in on-base percentage, and 90th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 86th, his on-base percentage ranks 36th, and he is 90th in the league in slugging.

-- Bregman has picked up a hit in 74 of 118 games this season, with multiple hits 31 times.
+- Bregman has picked up a hit in 62.2% of his 119 games this year, with multiple hits in 26.1% of those games.

-- Bregman has had an RBI in 47 games this year (39.8%), including 19 multi-RBI outings (16.1%).
-He has also driven in three or more of his team's runs in six contests.
+- Bregman has an RBI in 47 of 119 games this season, with multiple RBI in 19 of them.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 46.6% of his games this year, with more than one run scored in 10.2%.
+- He has scored in 55 of 119 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.